kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

 This Installation guide shows developers how to quickly deploy Kyma on an [Azure Kubernetes Service](https://azure.microsoft.com/services/kubernetes-service/) (AKS) cluster.

-## DNS setup and TLS certificate generation
+## DNS setup and TLS certificate generation (optional)

 >**NOTE:** Execute instructions from this section only if you want to use your own domain.
-Otherwise, proceed to [this](#installation-install-kyma-on-a-gke-cluster-prepare-the-installation-configuration-file) section.
+Otherwise, proceed to [this](#installation-install-kyma-on-a-gke-cluster-prepare-the-installation-configuration-file-1) section.

 ### Delegate the management of your domain to Azure DNS